Dactylic pentameter

 "Pentameter" may seem a slightly strange term for this meter, as it seems to have six parts, but the reason is that each half of the line has two and a half feet, the two together thus making up five.
 Each half-line is called a hemiepes (half-epic), as resembling half a line of epic dactylic hexameter.

 The pentameter is notable for its very tight structure, with substitutions allowed only in the first two feet.
-It seldom, if ever, occurs except in elegiac couplets.
+It rarely occurs except in elegiac couplets.